plone/training/docs/voltohandson/slider.md

 The most prominent element on the `plone.org` page is the Slider block with some of the latest news.
 As you are not quite ready yet to create a dynamic or editable block create a static version with screenhsots from the original as slides.
 I provided these in the [training ressources](https://github.com/plone/training/tree/main/docs/voltohandson/ressources)

 We already have a basic block boilerplate from the last section.
-We will convert this now to a static non-configurable block that is thought as a one-of for the training.
+We will convert this now to a static non-configurable block that is thought as a one-off for the training.

 ## Block view component